jgpaiva/GridMove/README.md

 Blocks are used M`X`B`Y`, where `X` is the monitor number and `Y` is the block number.
 Se example below

-Customizable numberings (doesn't have to be the group number):
+Customizable shortcuts (doesn't have to be the group number):
 ```
 [25]
   ShortCutNum   = 4